 Highlights: Seniors set the tone as USC men's basketball holds off Arizona State 71-61

-Big nights from seniors Jonah Mathews (23 points), Daniel Utomi (19 points, 10 rebounds), and Nick Rakocevic (13 points, 11 rebounds) allowed USC men's basketball to survive a late charge from Arizona and escape with a 71-61 victory in Los Angeles on Sunday.
-After going down early, the Wildcats fought hard and used a 11-0 run late in the second half to cut lead to one point.
-ASU's Remy Martin was a major part of the Wildcats' comeback bid with 22 points.
-But the Trojan upperclassmen's resolve and production allowed the Trojans to eke out the win.
+Big nights from seniors Jonah Mathews (23 points), Daniel Utomi (19 points, 10 rebounds), and Nick Rakocevic (13 points, 11 rebounds) allowed USC men's basketball to survive a late charge from Arizona State and escape with a 71-61 victory in Los Angeles on Sunday.
+After going down early, the Sun Devils fought hard and used a 11-0 run late in the second half to cut USC's lead to one point.
+ASU's Remy Martin was a major part of the Sun Devils' comeback bid with 22 points.
+But the Trojan upperclassmen's resolve and production allowed USC to eke out the win.

 Scroll to continue with content